Reel SF

 Then … Unfortunately for Teddy once in the air the flight is diverted to San Diego due to fog in L.A.
 On arrival he sits in the lounge, musing about Didi and Charlotte, two women waiting for him in the middle of the night.
 But was this scene filmed at San Diego airport?
 (No, it was not - read on).

-… in 1977 … CitySleuth discovered that the same airport lounge had been filmed 7 years earlier in a scene in the Mel Brook’s comedy High Anxiety as evidenced by the same red pin-striped carpet, seats, circular columns, quad elevated flight status screens, cone-shaped cigarette ashtrays and silver lamp arrays.
+… in 1977 … it turns out the same airport lounge had been filmed 7 years earlier in a scene, below, in the Mel Brook’s comedy High Anxiety as evidenced by the same red pin-striped carpet, seats, circular columns, quad elevated flight status screens, cone-shaped cigarette ashtrays and silver lamp arrays.

 … a vintage photo … This c.
 1970 photograph shows TWA Terminal 3 as it still was when The Woman In Red was filmed.

-… and Now, the Terminal, still addressed 300 World Way, Los Angeles, has significantly changed since then with an elevated road now servicing an expanded upper level.
+… and Now, the terminal, still addressed 300 World Way, Los Angeles, has significantly changed since then including the addition of an elevated road now servicing an expanded upper level.
 TWA as such disappeared when it was acquired in 2001 by American Airlines; today Terminal 3 is used primarily for Delta and Aeromexico arrivals and departures.
 Further changes are currently underway at LAX in preparation for the flood of 2028 Summer Olympics visitors.

-Then … All is not lost though - the two wanna-be lovers, undeterred, meet again in San Francisco at Baker Street near Beach in the Marina District with the Palace of Fine Arts across the lagoon behind them.
+Then … All is not lost though - the two wanna-be lovers, undeterred, meet again in San Francisco at Baker Street near Beach in the Marina District with the Palace of Fine Arts across the lagoon behind them (map).

-… and Now, the impressive edifice was built for the 1915 Pan-Pacific Exposition; despite being rebuilt in concrete and steel in the 1960s and seismically retrofitted in 2009 it hasn’t changed its appearance to this day.
+… and Now, the impressive edifice was built for the 1915 Pan-Pacific Exposition; it was rebuilt in concrete and steel in the 1960s and seismically retrofitted in 2009 but has retained its original appearance to this day.

-Alfred Hitchcock beat Gene Wilder to it - the identical view was captured in his 1958 classic Vertigo when James Stewart and Kim Novak stroll by on the Baker Street sidewalk.
+Alfred Hitchcock beat Gene Wilder to it - the identical view was captured in his 1958 classic Vertigo when James Stewart and Kim Novak stroll by along the Baker Street sidewalk.

-In 1979 around the corner on Bay Street Malcom McDowell and Mary Steenburgen were there in Time After Time.
-That water spout and lamppost are still there today.
+And later, in 1979 around the corner on Bay Street, Malcolm McDowell and Mary Steenburgen were there in Time After Time.
+It’s easy to see why this location is a magnet for filmmakers.

 Click in this box to search this site ...